bbarekas/bbarekas.github.com/_posts/2013-10-08-my-first-race-for-2013.markdown

 I started running quite fast, but soon I stabilized to a ~5:30/km pace, I kept it up to the 4th km.
 Then I felt that I had to slow down a bit.
 A lot of people pass by me until the 7th km.
-For the next 2 km I tried to speedup since I was feeling quite good, this brought me to the last kilometer and I decided to give my best.
+For the next two kilometers I tried to speedup since I was feeling quite good, this brought me to the last kilometer and I decided to give my best.
 The result as measured by the chip is reported in the
 <a href='http://www.run-greece.gr/index.php?option=com_joodb&view=article
 &joobase=3&id=84767%3Amparekas&Itemid=136&lang=en'>
 official results page</a> as 55:55.
+Given the overhead in the distance this is about a 5:30/km pace, I reached my target.

 Here is the route of the 10K race as I tracked it with my phone.